Distance From Vancouver

 5. Walk straight and go past the gate.

-6. Our confusion began very shortly.
-Soon you come to
+6. Our confusion began shortly.
+The first trail split

 Hikes in Southwestern British Columbia."
 To the right is a sign